Bob McRoberts (footballer): Career

+On 4 November 1905, as Chelsea beat Barnsley 6–0 in a home league match, McRoberts scored the club's first-ever penalty.

-After retiring from playing, he came back to Birmingham where in June 1911 he was appointed their first full-time professional team manager.
+After retirement, he came back to Birmingham where in June 1911 he was appointed their first full-time professional team manager.
 Previously the team had been selected by a committee.
 He managed the club for four years.

-McRoberts died in Birkenhead, England, at the age of 84.
+McRoberts died in Birkenhead, England, at the age of 84 in 1959.
+He was cremated at the Landican Cemetery and Crematorium in nearby Woodchurch.